NajiElKotob/Awesome-Viz/Questions.md

 * What are the most popular products or services among our customers, and how does this vary by region or demographic?
 * What is the average cost of acquiring a new customer, and how does this compare to the average customer lifetime value?
 * How does our company's customer satisfaction rate compare to that of our competitors (benchmarking), and what factors contribute to customer satisfaction?
+* How does our company's market share compare to that of our competitors, and what strategies can we implement to increase our market share?